Joey Gase Motorsports: Car No. 53 history

 Along with the December 30 announcement, the team would announce that the team would now field a part-time No. 53 entry.
-The team has ran the No. 53 twice in 2022 at Daytona and Talladega with Joey Gase and Shane Lee respectively.
+The team has run the No. 53 twice in 2022 at Daytona and Talladega with Joey Gase and Shane Lee respectively.
 The No. 53 is scheduled to run full-time in 2023.

 In 2023, Gase returned to the No. 53 car at Daytona.
+C. J. McLaughlin would run seventeen races in the No. 53 car.
+However, he only attempted six races while failing to qualify for two races.